Whisky galore in the countryside

-This charming 17th-century inn in the rural Devon village of Doddiscombsleigh enjoys a solid reputation for excellent wining and dining.
+This charming 17th-century inn in the Devon village of Doddiscombsleigh has long enjoyed a solid reputation for excellent wining and dining.

-It’s a dining spot for all seasons and in summer foodies make a beeline to the inn for lunch in the garden.
-However, The NoBody Inn is undoubtedly at its most atmospheric in the depths of winter when open fires, low ceilings, blackened beams and authentic interiors combine with the crackle of logs in the grate and the soft glow of candlelight.
+It’s a dining spot for all seasons, and in summer foodies make a beeline for the garden.
+However, The NoBody Inn is undoubtedly at its most atmospheric in the depths of winter when low ceilings, blackened beams and period features combine with the crackle of smouldering logs in the grate and the soft glow of candlelight.

-If wine and whisky aren’t your bag, you’ll certainly find a spirit to seduce you – the orange notes of the house gin are a good place to start – as well as a sterling collection of well‑kept ales and beers.
+Even if wine and whisky aren’t your bag, you’ll undoubtedly find a spirit to seduce you – the orange notes of the house gin are a good place to start – as well as a sterling collection of ales and beers.

-However, the pleasures extend way beyond those of the liquid variety and the crowd‑pleasing cooking (crafted from a wealth of locally produced ingredients) deftly walks the line between smart and hearty.
+The pleasures extend way beyond those of the liquid variety: the crowd‑pleasing cooking (crafted from a wealth of locally produced ingredients) deftly walks the line between smart and hearty.
 Ingredients such as local venison and fish from the Devon coast are treated with cheerful reverence.